piukhq/olympus-messaging/README.md

         self.connection = connection
         self.dispatcher = MessageDispatcher()

-        # you will need a similar entry for each per message linked to an on message receive method:
+        # you will need to a a similar entry for each per message linked to an on message receive method:
         self.dispatcher.connect(LoyaltyCardRemovedBink, self.on_loyalty_card_removed_bink)
+        # ... end of connects

+    # This links the message receive to the handler method defined above.
     def on_message(self, body: dict, message: kombu.Message) -> None:  # pragma: no cover
         try:
             self.dispatcher.dispatch(build_message(message.headers, body))
         finally:
             message.ack()

+    # handler method for one of the LoyaltyCardRemovedBink message example
     @staticmethod
     def on_loyalty_card_removed_bink(message: Message) -> None:
         message = cast(LoyaltyCardRemovedBink, message)